 Similar to the HMPC's effort to describe hazards, risks, and vulnerability of Santa Fe County, this mitigation capability assessment describes the County's existing capabilities, programs, and policies currently in use to reduce hazard impacts or that could be used to implement hazard mitigation activities.
-This assessment is divided into four sections: regulatory mitigation capabilities are discussed in Section 4.4.1; administrative and technical mitigation capabilities are discussed in Section 4.4.2; fiscal mitigation capabilities are discussed in Section 4.4.3; and mitigation outreach and partnerships are discussed in Section 4.4.4.
-A discussion of other mitigation efforts follows in Section 4.4.5.
+This assessment is divided into four sections: regulatory mitigation capabilities, administrative and technical mitigation capabilities, fiscal mitigation capabilities, and mitigation outreach and partnerships.
+A discussion of other mitigation efforts follows the assessment.

-4.4.1 Santa Fe County's Regulatory Mitigation Capabilities
+Santa Fe County's Regulatory Mitigation Capabilities

 Table 4.47 lists planning and land management tools typically used by local jurisdictions to implement hazard mitigation activities, and indicates those that are in place in Santa Fe County.
 Excerpts from applicable policies, regulations, and plans and program descriptions follow to provide more detail on existing mitigation capabilities.